-The JICA Volunteers promote international cooperation through the sharing of knowledge and experience and work as a bridge between the people of India and Japan.
+Japan Overseas Cooperation Volunteers (JOCV) promote international cooperation through the sharing of knowledge, experience and work as a bridge between the people of India and Japan.

-▶ About the JOCV and SV Programme
+► About the JOCV and SV Programme

-The JICA Volunteer and Senior Volunteer programs support a wide range of activities by Japanese citizens who intend to cooperate in the economic and social development as well as in the reconstruction of emerging countries.
-Through such activities, the Volunteers can not only contribute to the development of the recipient countries but also gain valuable experience in terms of international goodwill, mutual understanding and they are also able to widen their international perspectives.
+The JOCV Programs support a wide range of activities by Japanese citizens who intend to cooperate in the economic and social-development sector as well as in the reconstruction of emerging countries.
+Through such activities, the JOCVs can not only contribute to the development of the recipient countries but also gain valuable experience in terms of international goodwill, mutual understanding and they are also able to widen their international perspectives.
 The JICA Volunteer activities have earned high acclaim from the recipient countries and are also being praised in Japan.
 The JICA Volunteers possess backgrounds, knowledge and experience related to the requirements of the recipient countries.
 They live and work together with the local communities, speak their local languages and carry out activities with emphasis on self-reliant efforts and fostering mutual understanding.
 "Together with the local community" is the motto of JICA Volunteer programs.